 Automatically saved to the TM when confirmed during the translation process.

-Upload of translated bilingual file via the desktop editor or the tools menu in the Linguist Portal.
+Upload of translated bilingual file via the Editor for Desktop or the tools menu in the Linguist Portal.

 Project Managers can save segments to Translation Memories in three ways: